 What if brands took a new approach to today’s students?
 What if they stopped “marketing too hard” and stopped approaching to Gen Zers as all-knowing, data-driven wizards of ROI?
 What might they discover about their “target audiences” if they began treating them as equals, viewed them as collaborators and even provided them the means to become brand ambassadors in their own right?

-A lot of things would happen, for sure - but chief among them, would be this: They’d discover that more than anything, Gen Z students have needs that go well beyond the need to be sold something.
-And therein lies the opportunity - both for brands and brand audiences, alike.
+A lot of things would happen, for sure, but chief among them, would be this: They’d discover that more than anything, Gen Z students have needs that go well beyond the need to be sold something.
+And therein lies the opportunity—both for brands and their audiences, alike.

 Very rarely do you hear of brands actually helping their consumers - and today’s students could stand a solid dose of help.
-According to the College Data website, the annual tuition, room and board for an in-state American state university averages out to around $24,610 in 2017.
-And in the UK, things aren’t looking any less pricey - adding up to around £9,188 on average, according to one study.
+The annual tuition, room and board for an in-state American state university averages out to around $24,610 in 2017.
+And in the UK, things aren’t looking any less pricey, adding up to around £9,188 on average, according to one study.

 In a word: Haaalp!

-But here’s where brands - and their marketing teams - can come to the rescue of a generation of fiscally stranded collegiates.
-Companies like TOMS - with its brand promise of giving out a free pair of shoes to someone in need for each pair of shoes purchased - already seem to get it.
+But here’s where brands can come to the rescue of a generation of fiscally stranded collegiates.
+Companies like TOMS, with its brand promise of giving out a free pair of shoes to someone in need for each pair of shoes purchased, already seem to get it.
 Likewise the stylish folks over at Warby Parker, with their “buy a pair, give pair” company guarantee seem in on the secret: You’ve got to help others in order to be remembered.